"Knight Thoughts" -- exclusive web content

 Chef Didier (Depardieu), luxuriates in her posh surroundings, and does her best with the stillborn dialogue.
 This is pitched at a

-much lighter level than other lady on vacation in Europe movies like
+much lighter level than other lady on vacation in Europe movies like Under the Tuscan Sun, Shirley Valentine and Summertime but like

 the leads in those three films, it’s the star that ultimately makes them work.

-Last Holiday would mainly have interest as a refreshing travelogue (due to the gorgeous Prague locations).
+Without Queen Latifah, Last Holiday would mainly have interest as a refreshing travelogue (due to the gorgeous Prague locations).

 With her, it’s an amiable trifle – and refreshing travelogue – that will please less demanding moviegoers.